mcne65/bounty-1/Readme.md

 # Set Up
-* We assume that you have git, nodejs, npm, and ipfs already installed.
+* We assume that you have git and ipfs already installed.
-* This will not use Metamask for web3 if available, otherwise it will initialize its own for localhost:8485.
-See src/application.js
+* This will use Metamask for web3 if available, otherwise it will initialize its own for localhost:8485.
+See [src/application.js](src/application.js)

 ## Node version